-Esa-Pekka Salonen Leads the NY Philharmonic in Debut of His Violin Concerto, Now thru 11/5
+Esa-Pekka Salonen to Lead the NY Philharmonic in Debut of His Violin Concerto, 10/30-11/5

 Composer-conductor Esa-Pekka Salonen will return to the New York Philharmonic to lead the New York Concert Premiere of his Violin Concerto, featuring Leila Josefowicz as soloist in her Philharmonic subscription debut; Ravel's Mother Goose Suite; and Sibelius's Symphony

 No. 5, Wednesday, October 30, 2013, at 7:30 p.m.; Thursday, October 31 at 7:30 p.m.; Friday, November 1 at 11:00 a.m.; Saturday, November 2 at 8:00 p.m.; and Tuesday, November 5 at 7:30 p.m.

 Mr. Salonen has said that in composing the concerto, Mr. Salonen composed his Violin Concerto for Leila Josefowicz, who premiered the work in 2009.
 "I worked with Leila a few times on contemporary concertos, and I was very impressed that she played those pieces with the same intensity and commitment that other musicians reserve for Brahms, Mendelssohn, and so on.
 So I thought, I want to write for this musician.
 It was a very close collaboration, mentally and psychically," Mr. Salonen said.
 The Violin Concerto has been heard in New York once before, performed by Ms. Josefowicz in 2010 at the New York City Ballet as the score to Peter Martins's Mirage.